JuanOrozco213/CS4220/midterm.md

   - Given an id of some item it should return an object representing the data requested) <br/>
   - (EX: game title, city, character, actor/actress or artist)

-**This custom module can use superagnet/request or similar modules to make the HTTP calls to your API.*
+**This custom module should use superagnet/request or similar modules to make the HTTP calls to your API.*
 **Ideally you should be creating a config.json to hold the main portion of the url and API key (if your API requires one).*

 ---